cyberjunky/home-assistant-toon_climate/README.md

 ![Enable Debug Logging](screenshots/enabledebug.png)

 Then perform any steps to reproduce the issue and disable debug logging again.
 It will download the relevant log file automatically.

-### Common Issues

-**Integration won't connect:**

-- Verify your Toon's IP address is correct
-- Check that port 80 is accessible (try visiting `http://YOUR_TOON_IP/happ_thermstat?action=getThermostatInfo` in a browser)

-**Old YAML config not migrating:**

-- Check Home Assistant logs for import errors
-- Verify the YAML syntax is correct
-- Manually add via UI if automatic import fails

 ## Development